-Looking at this now it is quite idealistic, but there are some parts to this statement that I believe have assisted me with the behaviour management in my classroom.
+Looking at this now it is quite idealistic, but there are some parts to this statement that I believe has assisted me with the behaviour management in my classroom.

 Being fair and consistent is probably the most important skill that a teacher can display in the class.
 This came to realisation for me in my first few years of teaching.